electricimp/imp-central-impt/README.md

 At any time you can get known the login status related to any directory.
 Call the [auth info command](./CommandsManual.md#auth-info) from the required directory - `impt auth info`.
 The returned information includes a type of the login applicable to the current directory, access token status, your account Id and other details.

-**Example** - global login:
+*Example*
+*Global login:*
 **TODO** screenshot - impt auth login --user <user_id> --pwd <password>

+*Example*
-**Example** - local login using a login key, specifying a endpoint, without storing the login key:
+*Local login using a login key, specifying a endpoint, without storing the login key:*
 **TODO** screenshot - impt auth login --local --lk <login_key_id> --temp --endpoint https://api.electricimp.com/v5

-**Example** - display login status:
+*Example*
+*Display login status:*
 **TODO** screenshot - impt auth info

-**Example** - local logout:
+*Example*
+*Local logout:*
 **TODO** screenshot - impt auth logout --local

 ## Login Key

 The tool provides a set of [Login Key Manipulation Commands](./CommandsManual.md#login-key-manipulation-commands) which allows you to fully control the login keys of your account - list the existent login keys, create a new one, delete, etc. Of course, you need to be logged-in in order to use that commands.
 Some commands additionally requires the password.

-**Example** - login key list? :
+*Example*
+*Login key list ? :*
 **TODO** screenshot - login key command

 ## Project

 Project is an artificial entity introduced to help developers to align their work with the impCentral API.
 It is similar to Workspace in the impCentral IDE.
 Project is any directory where [Project File](./CommandsManual.md#project-file) is located.
 Project relates to one and only one Device Group of the impCentral API.

-Project is intended for developers and described in details in the Development Guide (**link TODO**).
+Project is intended for developers and described in details in the [Development Guide](./DevelopmentGuide.md).
 The tool provides a set of [Project Manipulation Commands](./CommandsManual.md#project-manipulation-commands) to operate with Project.

 But many other commands may be affected when called from a directory where [Project File](./CommandsManual.md#project-file) is located.
 Product, Device Group, Devices, Deployment referenced by the Project File may be assumed by a command when they are not specified in the command's options explicitly.
 If you want to avoid that, always specify the mandatory options of the commands.
 All such options are detailed in the [Commands Description](./CommandsManual.md#commands-description).

+*Example*
-**Example** - unassign all Devices from Device Group.
+*Unassign all Devices from Device Group.
 A Device Group is not specified in the command below.
 But the current directory contains Project File.
-All Devices are unassigned from the Device Group referenced by that Project File:
+All Devices are unassigned from the Device Group referenced by that Project File:*
 **TODO** screenshot - impt dg unassign

 ## Entity Identification